 Training is the process of acquiring newer competencies to adapt to changing needs of the market.
 Training must therefore always have a practical intent.
 Rarely does someone walk into a job with all the skills, knowledge and attributes required to perform his/her function optimally, from day one?
 Often some sort of induction training is required even for the most knowledgeable workers.

-However just drawing up a training calendar and settling aside a budget are not enough.
-To kick-start the exercise, you first need to identify the gap areas and that’s where TNI comes into picture.
+However just drawing up a training calendar and setting aside a budget is not enough.
+To kick-start the exercise, you first need to identify the gap areas and that’s where TNI comes into the picture.

 EasyHR’s Training Needs Identification (TNI) blog will give you rich and detailed insights on how to identify learning and development needs of your employees across the board.
 It will help you identify specific development gaps at each career stage, as they align with your departmental or organizational objectives.

 Countless research done in the past proves that executives who receive the right training are more productive, efficient, and satisfied with their work experience, than those who don’t.
 Here’s a brief overview of three different needs managers should look at and three assessment methods for identifying key training needs at any organization.

 These are quite self-specific, but even these can be narrowed down to form the basis of your annual training program.
 Bespoke, tailored training is always an outcome of an effective, well-designed TNI programme, and will eventually determine your organization’s place in the industry.

 This TNI exercise will help improve the final output of the job itself.
 It may involve an error-free familiarization with a tech device; bug identification for a software; or on how to close a deal with a well-informed customer that may not be everybody’s cup of tea.
 The key is to identify which functional aspects of a job belong to which career profile and assigning on-the-job training, accordingly.